pxp9/lazy_doc/lazy_doc/mix/tasks/lazy_doc/proccess_files.md

+Returns the processed files based on the provided entries.

 ## Parameters

-- entries - a list of entries containing module and function information for processing.
+- entries - a list of entries containing module and function information.

 ## Description
-Processes a list of entries to generate documentation based on the specified provider configuration.

-## Returns
-None, the function writes processed documentation to files.
+Processes each entry, generating documentation and writing it to the respective files.